Three Principles to Guide Successful Collaborations

 Just like the first principle, we need new disciplines to let go of our personal vision.
 My technique was to stop bringing forward an agenda, and instead bring forward a question or idea around which I engaged and listened.
 Magic happened in those conversations.
 Every time, the shared vision or plan was significantly different and better than what I had initially imagined.

 An outside organization needs to leave its ego at the door and invite local organizations to imagine and co-create.

 Co-creation is only the beginning.
-Collaborative processes then flow through multi-institutional design, planning, budgeting, and move on to implementation, evaluation, and redesign.
+Collaborative processes then flow through multi-institutional design, planning, and budgeting and move on to implementation, evaluation, and redesign.
 The goal is for the outside organization to never seize back ownership, even in the face of mistakes.